yorkeccak/finance/supabase/README.md

 # Supabase Database Setup

-This directory contains SQL scripts for setting up the BioMed AI database in Supabase.
+This directory contains SQL scripts for setting up the Finance database in Supabase.

 ## Quick Start